Read clinical record data from the HealthKit store.

 Set Up HealthKit

 Due to their sensitive nature, clinical records have additional setup requirements.
-First, when you enable your app’s HealthKit capabilities, you must also enable Health Records, as shown in Figure 1.
+First, when you enable your app’s HealthKit capabilities, you must also select the Clinical Health Records checkbox, as shown in Figure 1.

 Next, you must provide a Health Records Usage string in your app’s